MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows-azure-guest-agent.md

 **Solution**

 1. Because Wireserver isn't reachable, connect to the VM by using Remote Desktop, and then try to access the URL `http://168.63.129.16/?comp=versions` from an internet browser.
-1. If you can't reach the URL from step 1, check the network interface to determine whether it is set as DHCP-enabled and has DNS.
+1. If you can't reach the URL from step 1, check the network interface to determine whether it's set as DHCP-enabled and has DNS.
 To check the DHCP status of the network interface, run the command `netsh interface ip show config`.
 1. If DHCP is disabled, run the command `netsh interface ip set address name="Name of the interface" source=dhcp`.
 Make sure you change the value in yellow to the name of your interface.
-1. Check for any issues that might be caused by a firewall, a proxy, or other source that could be blocking access to the IP address 168.63.129.16.
+1. Check for any issues that might be caused by a firewall, a proxy, or another source that could be blocking access to the IP address 168.63.129.16.
 1. Check whether Windows Firewall or a third-party firewall is blocking access to ports 80 and 32526.
-For more information about why this address shouldn't be blocked, see [What is IP address 168.63.129.16](/azure/virtual-network/what-is-ip-address-168-63-129-16).
+For more information about why this address shouldn't be blocked, see [What is IP address 168.63.129.16?](/azure/virtual-network/what-is-ip-address-168-63-129-16).

-### Guest Agent is stuck at "Stopping"
+### Guest Agent is stuck in the "Stopping" process

 You notice the following error entries in the *WaAppAgent.log* file: